 Who We Are

-The Nassau County Chapter of the New York Civil Liberties Union serves more than one million people in Nassau County on Long Island.
+The Nassau County Office of the New York Civil Liberties Union serves more than one million people in Nassau County on Long Island.

 What We Do

-The Nassau Chapter is dedicated to safeguarding the liberties and rights of the people we serve through advocacy, litigation, legislative action and public education.
+The Nassau Regional Office is dedicated to safeguarding the liberties and rights of the people we serve through advocacy, litigation, legislative action and public education.
 We are involved in state and national issues, with a special focus on members of the communities in Nassau County.

-- Public Education: The Chapter provides programs for local schools, community groups, and professionals on such subjects as Immigration Rights, Know Your Rights with the Police, How to Lobby, Dignity for all Student’s Act, and more.
+- Public Education: This office provides programs for local schools, community groups, and professionals on such subjects as Immigration Rights, Know Your Rights with the Police, How to Lobby, Dignity for all Student’s Act, and more.